dotnet/csharplang/spec/lexical-structure.md

 A character that follows a backslash character (`\`) in a *character* must be one of the following characters: `'`, `"`, `\`, `0`, `a`, `b`, `f`, `n`, `r`, `t`, `u`, `U`, `x`, `v`.
 Otherwise, a compile-time error occurs.

-A hexadecimal escape sequence represents a single Unicode character, with the value formed by the hexadecimal number following "`\x`".
+A hexadecimal escape sequence represents a single Unicode BMP character, with the value formed by the hexadecimal number following "`\x`".

-If the value represented by a character literal is greater than `U+FFFF`, a compile-time error occurs.
+If the code point that represents a character literal is greater than U+FFFF, a compile-time error occurs.

-A Unicode character escape sequence ([Unicode character escape sequences](lexical-structure.md#unicode-character-escape-sequences)) in a character literal must be in the range `U+0000` to `U+FFFF`.

 A simple escape sequence represents a Unicode character encoding, as described in the table below.